 How to Make Slow Cooker Mississippi Pot Roast

-- Start by whisking together water and the beef bouillon in the bottom of the slow cooker until it’s smooth.
+- Start by whisking together water, beef bouillon and Worcestershire sauce in the bottom of the slow cooker until it’s smooth.
 Then add the chuck roast to the middle and surround it with cut onion, garlic and pepperoncini.

 - Sprinkle the dry ranch mix and cubed butter on top of the roast.
 Don’t worry about massaging it in or anything, just put it right on top and the juices of the meat will take care of the rest.

-- Then just put the lid on and set for 7 hours on low heat.
+- Then just put the lid on and set for 8 hours on low heat or 4 hours on high heat.
 Depending on your slow cooker, the roast might be done in 6 hours and some might take 8, so be sure to check yours at 6 hours so that it doesn’t overcook.
 You’ll know it is done when you can easily shred off a piece with your fork.

 - Shred all of the beef, discarding any large pieces of fat.
 I like to serve it with the cooked peppers and onions, but this is optional.